-Here is our briefing for professionals on the rules you can quote in letters and reports, for your patient or client to be exempted from the face-to-face exams for ESA or PIP:
+Read our leaflets with guidance for professionals on the rules you can quote in letters and reports, for your patient or client to be exempted from the face-to-face exams:

-- The regulations built into ESA on “substantial risk to health” — mental or physical.
+- Based on the regulations built into ESA/Universal Credit on “substantial risk to health” — mental or physical.

-- The latest July 2018 PIP guidance to assessors issued by the DWP on exemption where: “there is strong evidence on which to advise on the case and a face-to-face consultation is likely to be stressful for the claimant” or where “someone has difficulty dealing with procedural demands” in circumstances such as “a previous suicide attempt, domestic violence, abuse or bereavement.”
+- Based on the latest November 2018 PIP guidance to assessors issued by the DWP on exemption where: “there is strong evidence on which to advise on the case and a face-to-face consultation is likely to be stressful for the claimant” or where “someone has difficulty dealing with procedural demands” in circumstances such as “a previous suicide attempt, domestic violence, abuse or bereavement.”

 need to be reassessed if they: